koupleless/docs/content/en/docs/contribution-guidelines/runtime/dubbo2.7.md

 ## Multi-Module Adaptation Solutions

-Dubbo 2.7 Multi-Module Adaptation SDK will be included when building by koupleless-base-build-plugin

-Mainly from aspects such as class loading, service publishing, service unloading, service isolation, module-level service management, configuration management, serialization, etc.
+Dubbo 2.7 Multi-Module Adaptation SDK will be included when building by koupleless-base-build-plugin, the adapter mainly from aspects such as class loading, service publishing, service unloading, service isolation, module-level service management, configuration management, serialization, etc.

 ### 1. AnnotatedBeanDefinitionRegistryUtils Unable to Load Module Classes Using the Base Classloader
 com.alibaba.spring.util.AnnotatedBeanDefinitionRegistryUtils#isPresentBean